-She laments on her loss, which she experienced in such an early age.
-Her poetry is autobiography of her life; a life, in which she remained victim of circumstances.
+She laments about her loss; a loss, that she experienced at an early age.
+Her poetry is autobiographical.
+She has presented a life, in which she remained a victim of circumstances.
 In this poem, she talks about her loss which was caused due to the death of her father.

-Second common theme in the poetry of Sylvia Plath, which I think is significant, is “insecurity”.
+Some other major themes in the poetry of Sylvia Plath, which I think are significant, are “insecurity” and loneliness.
 After her father’s death, she was insecure about her future.
 This insecurity increased when she was raped.
-After meeting Ted Hughes she finds a temporary relief but it was not everlasting.
+After meeting Ted Hughes she found a temporary relief but it was not everlasting.
 Soon he left her and she again became insecure.
-These up and downs in her life made her inflexible, therefore, she preferred to end her life.
+These ups and downs in her life made her inflexible, therefore, she preferred to end her life.
 The poem “Bee Meeting” illustrates the insecurity of the poet.
 In this poem, she writes:-

 “I am nude as chicken neck, does nobody loves me?”

 “I am nude as chicken neck” suggests that she has no security at all.
-She worries on this occasion.
-Everyone else is wearing something symbolically suggests that they are secure.
-Despite of the company of so many people, she does not feel herself protected.
+Everyone else is wearing something that symbolically suggests that they are secure.
+Despite the company of so many people, she is alone and does not feel protected.

-Plath, in her whole life remained unprotected.
-Her mother was with her to care for her but she did not fee herself secure enough.
+Plath, her whole life, remained unprotected.
+Her mother was with her to care for her but she did not feel secure enough.
 It seems that her psychological breakdown is the reason behind her insecurity.
-Nevertheless, insecurity is also another theme, used by Plath in her poems.
+Nevertheless, insecurity is also one of the major themes, used by Sylvia Plath in her poetry.

-Womanhood in Plath’s poetry has its own importance; she writes about miseries of females.
-Whether directly or indirectly but somehow she has raised voice against “woman is the nigger of the world”.
-Helplessness, sufferings and a miserable condition of widow has been presented in the poem “Widow”.
-Sylvia is in fact famous for discussing this theme.
-A life without loving husband is barren and a widow has to suffer her whole life because her husband has abandoned her.
-She has to accept the norms of society and miserable life is now her future.
-After the death of her husband, she is all alone in the world.
+Womanhood in Plath’s poetry has its own importance.
+She writes about the miseries of females.
+Whether directly or indirectly but somehow she has raised her voice against the vulnerability of women.
+Helplessness, suffering and the miserable condition of a widow have been presented in the poem “Widow”.
+Sylvia Plath in fact is famous for discussing these types of themes in her poetry.
+A life without a loving husband is barren and a widow has to suffer her whole life because her husband has abandoned her.
+She has to accept the norms of society and miserable life becomes her future.
+After the death of the husband, a widow is all alone in the world.
 The pathetic life of a widow is described in this poem.

-It is not only the poem that deals with womanhood.
+Above said poem is not the only poem that deals with womanhood.
 Each poem of Sylvia shares this common theme.
 She is against norms of the society in which women are considered inferior to men; therefore, she wants to put this subject in front of her readers.

-Apart from above, there are some other themes which Plath uses in her poetry but the above said themes have been frequently used by her.
-She may not have enormous collection of themes yet she has ability to present beautifully what she possesses.
+Apart from the above, there are some other themes which have been conceptualized by Sylvia Plath in her poetry but the above said themes have frequently been used by her.
+She may not have an enormous collection of themes yet she has the ability to present beautifully what she possesses.